Description

 Risk and Exploitability

 The CVSS score of 8.8 classifies this as a high‑severity vulnerability.
-The EPSS score is not available, so the exploitation probability cannot be quantified, and it is not listed in the CISA KEV catalog.
-The likely attack vector is a unauthenticated or authenticated POST request to the Extension Manager API, which requires network access to the JupyterLab server.
+The EPSS score is 0.0007 (<1%), indicating a very low probability of exploitation, and it is not listed in the CISA KEV catalog.
+The likely attack vector is an unauthenticated or authenticated POST request to the Extension Manager API, which requires network access to the JupyterLab server.
 Successful exploitation would allow the adversary to deliver malicious code via an installed extension.

 Remediation